M. Vincent van Mechelen

 SUMMARY

 Dissatisfied with a sequence of arithmetic operations which started with addition, continued with multiplication and stopped at exponentiation, theorists have come up with proposals to universalize these operations.
 Several of these proposals now belong to the theory of hyperoperations; my own proposal for a universal hierarchy of operations was introduced in The Chong Operators — a universalization in arithmetic.
 In this hierarchy, addition (without iteration) is found on the zero level, multiplication on the first, exponentiation on the second and iterated exponentiation on the third level of iteration.
 It is on this third level where the first nontrivial sequence generated wholly and solely by the chong-3 operator is a sequence which, after two initial numbers, contains only squares of squares (while having no parallel or counterpart among hyperoperations).
 I will provide the definition and calculation formulas of this unique sequence and discuss the squares which are, or may be, the most interesting from different perspectives.
-While all of this concerns pure number theory, the same sequence of squares of squares plays, or will play, a crucial role in a universal integrated linguistic-mathematical numeral (super)system as well.
+While all of this concerns pure number theory, the same sequence of squares of squares will be playing a central role in a universal integrated linguistic-mathematical numeral supersystem as well.

 INTRODUCTION